 ARTICLE 32 – BULLETIN BOARDS

 The Employer shall permit the Union the reasonable use of a bulletin board for the purpose of posting information.
-Copies of postings shall be provided to the Unit Manager in advance of posting and shall not be inflammatory, defamatory, or disparaging toward the Employer or the Employer’s clients or customers.
+Postings shall not be inflammatory, defamatory, or disparaging toward the Employer or the Employer’s clients or customers.

 ARTICLE 33 – UNIFORMS